 October Is Dental Month!
-DOG DENTAL FACTS: Puppies have 28 temporary teeth that erupt at 3-4 weeks of age and 42 permanent
+DOG DENTAL FACTS: Puppies have 28 temporary teeth that erupt at 3-4 weeks of age and 42 permanent teeth that begin to emerge at about 4

 Reading a pet food label can often end in confusion – ingredients versus nutritional facts, guaranteed analysis, AAFCO statement.
 What does it all really mean?
 A pet food label is a